 STACFIS reviewed the state of, and advised on catch levels in 1983 for, a number of stocks in Subareas 0 to 4 which lie completely or partly within the 200-mile fishery zones of Canada and the EEC (SCS Doc.
-82/VI/1 and 82/VI/11) and the three stocks which lie outside national fishery zones in Div.
+82/IV/1 and 82/VI/11) and the three stocks which lie outside national fishery zones in Div.
 3M.
 Insofar as it was possible, total allowable catches (TACs) for 1983 were advised and these are listed in the last column of Table 1.
 Details of the stock assessments are given in the report of STACFIS (Appendix I).
 Some general observations are as follows:

-- a) The most important change in the proposed conservation measures is the advice of STASFIS that there be no directed fishery for cod in Div.
+- a) The most important change in the proposed conservation measures is the advice of STACFIS that there be no directed fishery for cod in Div.
 3M in 1983, due to the very low and continually declining abundance of this stock. - b) Advice concerning the cod stock in Div.
-2J+3KL was deferred to the September 1982 Meeting, at which time additional information from research vessel surveys and the commercial fishery should be available in order to eliminate uncertainty about the value of terminal fishing mortality used in the assessment. - c) For the cod stock in Subarea 1, management options at various levels of fishing mortality and the short-term effects on catch and biomass are presented rather than a TAC associated with a particular level of fishing mortality, in accordance with the request of the EEC. - d) A decrease in TAC for 1983, compared with 1982, is advised for yellowtail flounder in Div.
-3LNO, and for roundnose grenadier in Subareas 2+3. - e) An increase in TAC for 1983 is advised for capelin, in view of some improvement in abundance in Subarea 2 and Div.
-3K and in Div.
-3L, but there should be no fishery for this section in Div.
-3NO in 1983.
-It was noted that better advice for management in 1983 would be possible if the stocks were reassessed early in 1983. - f) No change in TAC was advised for cod in Div.
-3NO, redfish in Subarea 1, Div.
-3M and Div.
-3LN, silver hake in Div.
-4VWX, American plaice in Div.
-3M and Div.
-3LNO, witch flounder in Div.
-3NO, Greenland halibut in Subareas 0+1 and Div.
-2J+3KL, wolffishes in Subarea 1, and squid-Illex in Subareas 3+4.
+2J+3KL was deferred to the September 1982 Meeting, at which time additional information from research vessel surveys and the commercial fishery should be available in order to eliminate uncertainty about the value of terminal fishing mortality used in the assessment. - c) For the cod stock in Subarea 1, management options at various levels of fishery mortality and the short-term effects on catch and biomass are presented rather than a TAC associated with a particular level of fishing mortality, in accordance with the request of the EEC.